SEPTEMBER 22, 2014 UPDATE

 The diagram would indicate the modeling and future forecasts 6 months ahead outstrip the actual data.
 This graph shows us that this has been an occasional problem since 1985 and an increased problem since 1997.
 Some would argue that the early signs of climate change are making it tougher and tougher to detect a true El Nino more than 3 months away.
 If this is true than the 66% chance on the model may be off once again.
 We are sticking with an El Nino this winter for several reasons.
 From a statitical standpoint we are due for a moderate to perhaps strong El Nino.

-Our forecast is leaning to a moderate to strong El Nino this winter and our target is a strong El Nino indicated by the chart below.
+Our forecast is leaning to a weak to maybe low end moderate El Nino this winter and our target is a strong El Nino indicated by the chart below.
 It's still early in the game, 1-3 months away from a real outcome but the signs are starting to surface.
 We'll be updating every 1-2 weeks so check back for more info as we get closer to El Nino 2014-2015.

 WHAT IS OUR FORECAST?